 November 21, 2017.
 Report from Northern Europe: Pertti Sarala

-Specifically, the use of portable XRF (pXRF) has increased rapidly and it has had decreasing effect on the number of samples sent to laboratories.
-In addition, there are signs of increasing use of different nature-friendly, low-impact sampling and analysis techniques in mineral exploration using both mineral soils and vegetation.
-Even snow geochemistry has shown positive signals in practice.
-However, there has been lack of knowledge in the effectiveness of different materials and analysis techniques in variable lithological and sedimentary environment.
-For that reason, several development projects funded by EU or regional funding instruments were implemented as joint projects with research institutes, universities and private companies.
+Specifically, the use of portable XRF (pXRF) has increased rapidly and it has decreased the number of samples sent to laboratories.
+In addition, there are signs of increasing use of different environmentally-friendly, low-impact sampling and analytical techniques in mineral exploration using both soil and vegetation.
+Even snow geochemistry has shown promise in trial studies.
+However, there has been a general lack of knowledge regarding the effectiveness of different materials and analysis techniques in variable lithological and sedimentary environments.
+For that reason, several development projects funded by the EU or regional funding bodies have been implemented as joint projects with research institutes, universities and private companies.

 One example is the on-going UpDeep project (Upscaling deep-buried geochemical exploration techniques into European business) funded by the EIT Raw Materials and lead by the Geological Survey of Finland (https://eitrawmaterials.eu/project/updeep/).
 The project promotes the use of low-impact techniques in mineral exploration and increased readiness for industry by describing best practices to implement those techniques in practical use, and by providing new tools for QA/QC, data processing and interpretation.